SpectraLogic/python-can/doc/listeners.rst

 .. note:: Channels will be converted to integers.

-.. autoclass:: can.BLFWriter
+.. autoclass:: pycan.BLFWriter
     :members:

 The following class can be used to read messages from BLF file:

-.. autoclass:: can.BLFReader
+.. autoclass:: pycan.BLFReader
     :members: